 Roll out to cover the dish.

 Place on top of the cooled steak and kidney mix and decorate.
 Glaze with beaten egg and make a few slits in the top in case it puffs up.

-If you have any pastry leftover cut into rounds and place in the freezer to avoid waste.
-Keep adding to the tin when you make pastry to have easy mini quiches and tarts.
+If you have any pastry leftover form topping the pie simply cut into rounds and place in the freezer to avoid waste.
+Keep adding to the tin when you make pastry and then, when it's full it's easy to make mini quiches and tarts.

 Steak and Kidney Pie

-- 500 g or 3 pigs kidney cored and chopped
+- 200 g pigs kidney cored and chopped

 - 1 tbsp Worcester sauce

 - 1 tbsp plain flour